 Centrelink payments for at least 11 weeks.
 This is known as an

-You may also have a 'liquid assets waiting period' based on the
+You may also have to serve a 'liquid assets waiting period'

 Your partner's income

-If you have a partner, your partner's income will be taken into
+If you have a partner, their income will be taken into account

-account when working out your entitlement to income support
+when working out your entitlement to income support payments.

 If your partner has a high income you may not be eligible for

 income support benefits.
-For more information see Department of
+For more information see the Department of

 income test for allowances.